vinc/vinc.cc/src/software/retro/index.html.md

 # Retro

-Here are some screenshots from DOS games I had when I was a kid.
+Here are some screenshots from DOS games I had when I was a kid around 1996 that I could extract from a box of old floppies in 2024.

 ## Wolfenstein 3D (1992)